Visitor health insurance

 Visitor’s health insurance, also known as visitor’s medical insurance, is a form of short-term travel medical insurance policy that visitors of any country can purchase to obtain coverage protection for accidental injury or disease that occurs during their stay in the host country.

 The United States had a requirement for some travelers to obtain visitor health insurance in 2019-2020 but it was rescinded in 2021.

 This type of private health coverage for visitors is purchased as a short term health plan that provides medical coverage beyond national borders, and only for the duration of travel or stay outside the home country.
 These insurance plans also provide medical evacuation and repatriation benefits as part of the covered features.

 United States

 Types of plans

 In the US, visitors insurance plans are broadly classified as either fixed or comprehensive.
 Fixed plans, also called limited or scheduled benefit plans, are basic visitor insurance plans.
 They are generally low-cost, and pay for covered expenses up to an amount on a predetermined or scheduled benefit table available in the plan brochure, which can be reviewed before purchase of the policy.
 Comprehensive coverage plans pay a percentage amount for each eligible expense.
 Typically, these plans will cover up to 70–90% up to the first $5,000 on a policy, then 100% thereafter.
 Comprehensive coverage plans typically offer more benefits than basic plans, and also offer coverage for acute onset of preexisting conditions.
+In Canada there is Super Visa Insurance for parents and grandparents for upto 10 years to be renewd every 2 years.